xsantanax/python-server/README.md

 add `'polls.apps.PollsConfig'` to `INSTALLED_APPS` in `mysite/settings` (includes app in the project)

-since models changed, run `python manage.py makemigrations polls` to update
+since models changed, run `python manage.py makemigrations polls` to create migrations for the changes

+run `python manage.py migrate` to apply those changes